contagon/handbook/2020-12/32-repentance-and-membership-councils.md

 ### 32.2.3 Protect the Integrity of the Church

 The third purpose is to protect the integrity of the Church.
 Restricting or withdrawing a person’s Church membership may be necessary if his or her conduct significantly harms the Church (see [Alma 39:11](/study/scriptures/bofm/alma/39.11?lang=eng#p11)).
-The integrity of the Church is not protected by concealing or minimizing serious sins﻿—but by addressing them.
+The integrity of the Church is not protected by concealing or minimizing serious sins—but by addressing them.

 ## 32.3 The Role of Judges in Israel